 Funding can have a real impact on the productivity of scientific research.
-Whether it is grant writing, finding funds for a research participant program, or obtaining money to begin a high-profile study, looking for and successfully applying for research dollars can be complicated.
-The Oak Ridge Institute for Science and Education (ORISE) offers the following resources to help guide you through the intricacies of the scientific funding process.
+Whether it is grant writing, funding a research participant program, or obtaining money to begin a high-profile study, looking for and successfully applying for research dollars can be complicated.
+The Oak Ridge Institute for Science and Education offers the following resources to help guide you through the intricacies of the scientific funding process.

 Four steps to find funding for your research